uveshm003/DSA-Bootcamp-Java/assignments/03-conditionals-loops.md

 24. Sum Of A Digits Of Number
 25. Kunal is allowed to go out with his friends only on the even days of a given month.
 Write a program to count the number of days he can go out in the month of August.
 26. Write a program to print the sum of negative numbers, sum of positive even numbers and the sum of positive odd numbers from a list of numbers (N) entered by the user.
 The list terminates when the user enters a zero.

+28. ATM Interface using Java
+29. Library Management Interface using Java